Pictou Island: History

 Pictou Island receives no electrical power from the mainland.
 The residents supply their own energy with solar power, windmills and generators.
 There are no stores of any kind on the island, but residents can email or phone a grocery order into Sobeys (a national grocery chain), and the order will arrive by ferry or plane depending on the time of year.

+A survey of island in 1830 indicated that there were 11 homes and a shipyard, then by 1887 there were up to 27 farms on the island, with farming and fishing were the main industries.

 A one-room public school operates at the Pictou Island Community Centre, with a single part-time teacher for students up to grade 6, after which students begin correspondence studies.
 Generally, island students enroll in schools on the mainland of Nova Scotia once they begin grade 11, as many post-secondary programs do not accept a correspondence studies diploma.